Monday, 22 October 2018

-In an ideal world, borrowing money from your family would seem like a straighforward solution for paying down high-interest debt, funding a large purchase, or starting a new business.
+In an ideal world, borrowing money from your family would seem like a straightforward solution for paying down high-interest debt, funding a large purchase, or starting a new business.

 But there's a lot to consider when asking a family member to borrow money, says BBVA Compass Financial Planner Jennifer Williams, as even the closest of family ties can become strained when money becomes an issue.